pluralsight/guides/draft/front-end-javascript/everything-you-need-to-know-about-javascript-objects/article.md

 # Basics

 JavaScript is an object oriented programming language.
 Almost everything in JavaScript is an object, except these primitive data types: *number*, *string*, *boolean*, *null* and *undefined*.
 For instance, *functions* and *arrays* are objects, which have their own properties and methods.
+We will discuss about them later in this tutorial.
+Let's learn, for beginning, what the objects are and how they can be created.

 # Creating objects

+Object is a collection of key/value pairs.
+Keys are also known as properties.
+An object can be empty, if it doesn't contain any key/value pair.
 There are several ways of creating new objects in JavaScript.
-We will consider each of them.
+We will start from the simplest one.

 ## Object literals